 Welcome to The Azrian Portal’s SnapReview -- a quick but comprehensive coverage of fantasy novels.

-Today, as The Dragon Republic, a new fantasy book of 2019 and the second in R.F Kuang’s series heads for the shelves, I bring you a review of her debut book, The Poppy War.
+As The Dragon Republic, set to one of the best fantasy book of 2019 and the second in R.F Kuang’s series, heads for the shelves, I bring you a review of her debut book, The Poppy War.
 There will be no spoilers.
 No deep dives in character motivations or plot devices.
 If you are looking for a quick Poppy War review that helps you figure out if this is a novel you want to explore, then read on.

 The Poppy War: What Is It?